kylelange/new-relic/readme.md

 cd new-relic

 In your terminal type: node app.js
+```

 This app should now be running on [localhost:3000](http://localhost:3000/)
-```

-2. View the code by drag-and-dropping the file into your [favorite text editor](https://atom.io)
+2.View the code by drag-and-dropping the file into your [favorite text editor](https://atom.io)

 ## Known Bugs